-These standards, indicators and rating guidelines are intended for use to help PCC Community Markets identify sources of Chinook that can be offered in good conscience on its store shelves.
+These tools are intended to help PCC Community Markets identify sources of Chinook that can be offered in good conscience on its store shelves.
 As with broader seafood sustainability standards (Marine Stewardship Council, Monterey Bay Aquarium) it is recommended that retail purchasing managers rely on expert advisors to assess performance of fisheries under these standards on a routine basis.
 This work itself, like all work in the field of fisheries science and management, should be reviewed, revised, and updated periodically by experts in marine resource conservation and management.

 This guidance is prepared at a time when ocean conditions, climate, rivers, and watersheds are undergoing rapid and accelerating change.
-These changes already have deeply eroded Chinook populations, forcing historically high reliance on hatchery production and on ambitious habitat restoration labors to sustain them.
+These changes already have deeply eroded Chinook populations, forcing historically high reliance on hatchery production and on ambitious habitat restoration to sustain them.
+Climate impacts in particular are becoming larger and more worrisome.
 Thus, the fate of SRKW and their Chinook prey is unavoidably tied to human actions.
-Under these conditions, no purchasing standard can save Chinook salmon or the whales that depend on them for food.
+Under these conditions, seafood purchasing decisions alone cannot save Chinook salmon or the whales that depend on them for food.
 But a precautionary sourcing approach may provide a good place to begin the work that matters most: tackling the root causes of the trouble.